fsobral/RAFF.jl/joss/paper.md

 $f$ by a known model $\phi$.
 Model $\phi$ can be defined as $\phi(x,
 \theta)$, where $x$ are the $n$ independent variables of $f$ and
-$\theta$ represents some parameters of $\phi$. ``RAFF.jl`` (Robust Algebraic Fitting Function) is a Julia package developed to find the optimal parameters $\theta$ for $\phi$ in order to adjust it to the observed values $S$ of the unknown function $f$.
+$\theta$ represents some parameters of $\phi$. ``RAFF.jl`` (Robust Algebraic Fitting Function) is a Julia package developed to find parameters $\theta$ for $\phi$ in order to adjust it to the observed values $S$ of the unknown function $f$.
 Following [@Liu2008] and [@keles2018], in general, the adjustment can be related to